-Australian Government Water Fund
+Australian Government Water fund (program ceased)

-The Australian Government Water Fund (AWF) represents an investment by the Australian Government in water infrastructure, improved knowledge and water management, and better practices in the stewardship of Australia's scarce water resources.
-The fund targets all areas including rural and regional areas.
-Investment under the fund were made on the basis that it is consistent with, and helps to achieve, the objectives, outcomes and actions of the National Water Initiative.
-The Fund comprises three programs: Water Smart Australia; Raising National Water Standards; and the Community Water Grants programs.
+Announced in September 2004, the Australian Government Water Fund is a \$2 billion Australian Government programme of grants to invest in water infrastructure, improved water management, and better practices in the stewardship of Australia's scarce water resources.
+The Fund comprises three programmes: Water Smart Australia; Raising National Water Standards; and the Community Water Grants programmes.
 The Fund supports practical on-ground water projects that will improve Australia's water efficiency and environmental outcomes.
 The Community Water Grants are not included in reported spending as they are not directed towards agriculture-related projects.